geo-data/medin-portal/doc/adding-spatial-data.md

   SELECT id, name, minx, miny, maxx, maxy, 'ir' AS type FROM ices_rectangles;
 ```

-After adding your new table it should look something like:
+After adding your new table it should be updated to look something like:

 ```sql
 CREATE VIEW areas AS